ethananselkelly/recipease/README.md

 RECIPEASE
 =========
-Simple web app for scraping and saving recipes from all over the internet
+Simple full-stack web app for scraping and saving recipes from all over the internet.

 Skips the blog posts and goes straight to the important stuff